openego/eGo/doc/theoretical_background.rst

 *overnight* costs.
 In order to get the annuity costs of eDisGo's optimisation results the function :func:`~ego.tools.economics.edisgo_convert_capital_costs` is used.
 The cost assumption of [eDisGo]_ are taken from the [Dena]_ and [CONSENTEC]_ study.
-Depents on the component the costs including earthwork costs depend on population density according to [Dena]_.
+Based on the component the costs including earthwork costs can depend on population density according to [Dena]_.